API Design Principles That Age Well: REST, gRPC, GraphQL, and tRPC Trade-Offs in Real Systems

 That 'quick' API you shipped 5 years ago now blocks every change.
 APIs are promises—bad ones compound pain.
-Learn tool-agnostic principles, REST/gRPC/GraphQL trade-offs, versioning strategies, and the pre-merge checklist for APIs that last 10 years.
+Learn tool-agnostic principles, REST/gRPC/GraphQL/tRPC trade-offs, TypeScript patterns, versioning strategies, and the pre-merge checklist for APIs that last 10 years.
+Updated for 2026.

 TL;DR

 APIs are promises that teams depend on forever.
 Design for predictability, discoverability, evolvability, and hard-to-misuse interfaces.
-Choose REST for simplicity, gRPC for performance, GraphQL for flexibility—but understand the trade-offs.
+Choose REST for simplicity, gRPC for performance, GraphQL for flexibility, or tRPC for end-to-end type safety—but understand the trade-offs.
+In 2026, TypeScript-first approaches with tools like tRPC and Zod enable APIs that are harder to misuse.
 APIs that age well are versioned from day one and designed for change, not just launch.

 API Design Principles That Age Well: REST, gRPC, and GraphQL Trade-Offs in Real Systems